Snowflake-Labs/terraform-provider-snowflake/docs/resources/task.md

 ### Optional

 - **after** (String) Specifies the predecessor task in the same database and schema of the current task.
 When a run of the predecessor task finishes successfully, it triggers this task (after a brief lag).
+(Conflict with schedule)
 - **comment** (String) Specifies a comment for the task.
 - **enabled** (Boolean) Specifies if the task should be started (enabled) after creation or should remain suspended (default).
 - **id** (String) The ID of this resource.
 - **schedule** (String) The schedule for periodically running the task.
 This can be a cron or interval in minutes.
+(Conflict with after)
 - **session_parameters** (Map of String) Specifies session parameters to set for the session when the task runs.
 A task supports all session parameters.
 - **user_task_managed_initial_warehouse_size** (String) Specifies the size of the compute resources to provision for the first run of the task, before a task history is available for Snowflake to determine an ideal size.
 Once a task has successfully completed a few runs, Snowflake ignores this parameter setting.
 (Conflicts with warehouse)
 - **user_task_timeout_ms** (Number) Specifies the time limit on a single run of the task before it times out (in milliseconds).